jmjuanes/lowcss/docs/theming.md

 }
 ```

-- To customize the default border color:
+- To customize the default border-1 color:

 ```css
 :root {